 Think of the last time you were punished for something you did…what comes to mind?
 How did it make you feel about the punisher?
 What did you really learn from the punishment?
-For me it was being spanked by my parents or having a special privilege taken away by them.
+For me it was being spanked by my parents.
 There was a feeling coming from them that they “hurt” me because I did something wrong.
-I was confused and angry that they would intentionally do something negative or unpleasant to me for any reason.
+I was confused and angry that they would intentionally do something painful and scary to me for any reason.
 I thought they loved me and cared for me.
 They did talk with me, explain the situation, and helped me learn from my mistakes (which did help me change my behavior).
 But I viewed the negative event as an attack in response to what I did and it poisoned our relationship.
 They loved me, but in my mind, that was not communicated to me.
 I learned when I make a mistake, they are going to hurt me (like what they tell me not to do) so I don’t do something negative thing to others.
 This brought a harmful wedge into my relationship with my parents that to this day I wish was not there.
 I never felt that they were working with me on my team for what was best for me.
-Punishment may change the behavior (as it did for me) but not for the right reasons.
+Punishment may change the behavior (as it did for me) but but it also changed the foundation of our relationship.

 Another side effect of relying on punishment is if you take away the punisher, then you take away the motivation to do the right thing.
 Outside enforcement of behavior is only effective when the enforcer is around.
 Take the punisher away from someone who does not have integrity and is not self-disciplined, then in their minds anything is ok.
 This is a major reason so many of today’s adults do things they shouldn’t.
 We want our kids equipped in making good choices.
 They need internal motivation; positive reasons why they are acting the way they do on their own.

-We need to drop the idea of punishment from our words and thoughts!
-But, before you think that I am arguing for total lack of accountability and discipline, there is a solution: Consequences.
+We need to drop the idea of punishment from our words, thoughts, and actions!
+But, before you think that I am arguing for total lack of accountability and discipline, there is a solution: Consequences and responsibility.
 Reality is based on cause and effect.
 Everything that happens in the universe is the result of something else happening.
 There are natural physical laws that govern consequences: You drop a ball and it falls to the ground.
 And there are non-physical or relational laws that have consequences: You say something rude and others dislike you.
 And there are predetermined (logical) laws that tell you what happens if someone makes bad choices: You kill someone you go to jail.
 These laws/rules motivate us towards accountability and taking responsibility for our actions.
 It is vital that children learn that behavioral consequences are everywhere.

 Every choice has a consequence (could be good or bad, positive or negative).
-A big part of maturity is knowing how your thoughts and action will impact your life before you act on them.
+A big part of maturity is knowing how your thoughts and action will impact you and other’s lives before you act on them.
 I tell our girls “In our home, you can do whatever you want…as long as you are OK with the consequences.”
 So how do we set this up to work with our kids?

 Next, lay out the correlated consequences before they need enforced.
 Allow Natural consequences to take their course as much as possible.
 When kids are mean to their peers, they will have less friends wanting to play with them.
 If they don’t do their homework, they will get a low grade in class.
 Use Logical consequences when necessary, but make sure that they are directly related to the behavior that it is addressing.
 If they are getting a bad grade in class, then they need extra study time.
 Having them do an extra 30 minutes of school work to make up for missed assignments would be logical and motivate them for improving their grades.
 Another example, if a child pushed another person I would say that as she needs practice controlling herself.
 Sitting quietly in a chair would give her the opportunity to practice self-control.
 This can be used for many behaviors for younger children.
 (See Love & Logic curriculum for more details on this concept.)